Nota-NetsPresso/netspresso-python/docs/description/api/compressor/compress/advanced_compression/pruning_options.rst

 The policy of the NetsPresso Model Compressor allows for pruning connected filters or neurons identically using the given pruning criteria while preserving the information.

-To calculate the importance score of the connected neurons or filters, "Sum", "Average", or "Backward" can be used as policies (for more details, please refer to the following documents).
+To calculate the importance score of the connected neurons or filters, "Sum", "Average" can be used as policies (for more details, please refer to the following documents).

 Sum
 +++++++++++++++++++